 Our primary business objective is to grow our loan portfolio while protecting and preserving capital in a manner that provides for attractive risk-adjusted returns to our shareholders over the long term through dividends.
 We intend to achieve this objective by continuing to selectively originate loans and carefully manage our portfolio of first mortgage real estate loans in a manner designed to generate attractive risk-adjusted returns across a variety of market conditions and economic cycles.
-We believe that the demand for relatively small loans secured by residential and commercial real estate held for investment around the New York metropolitan market, including New Jersey and Connecticut, and in the Florida market remains relatively strong, but weakened due to the continued increase in interest-rates.
-In that regard, we have observed a steady increase in interest rates on our debt which, if it continues, may have an impact on our income, as well as may impact the rate of our dividends.
+We believe that the demand for relatively small loans secured by residential and commercial real estate held for investment around the New York metropolitan market, including New Jersey and Connecticut, and in the Florida market remains relatively strong, but weakened due to high interest rates.
 Our ability to close deals fast has created an opportunity for non-bank "hard money" real estate lenders like us to selectively originate high-quality first mortgage loans and this condition should persist for a number of years.